Forensic Psychology MSc

 Indicative topics may include:

-• Examining how individuals enter the CJS and how vulnerability can be identified
+• How individuals enter the CJS and how vulnerability can be identified.

-• Understanding the investigative practices for victims, eyewitnesses, and suspects with a critical consideration of the role of psychology in eyewitness testimony and police interviewing
+• The investigative practices for victims, eyewitnesses, and suspects with critical consideration of the role of psychology in eyewitness testimony and police interviewing.

-• Understanding similarities and differences in the English/ Welsh legal system when compared to other countries
+• Similarities and differences in the English/ Welsh legal system when compared to other countries.

 This module meets the curriculum and core standards specified by the British Psychological Society (BPS).
 The assessment for this module requires the application of theoretical and research knowledge in the critical consideration of a case study within the role of an expert witness.
 This is designed to help assist you in developing your communication skills and reflective practice.